xtremepathak/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-Item.md

 ```

 This command deletes from the current folder all files that have a .doc file name extension and a name that does not include 1.
-It uses the wildcard character (*) to specify the contents of the current folder.
+It uses the wildcard character (<em>) to specify the contents of the current folder.
-It uses the *Include* and *Exclude* parameters to specify the files to delete.
+It uses the *Include</em> and *Exclude* parameters to specify the files to delete.

 ### Example 3: Delete hidden, read-only files
 ```